So, Who Are You Looking For?

 - What do you want from your new colleague?

 Step 2: Determine EVP

 Now that you know which benefits are the most important for your employees, you can use this information in order to attract candidates.
 Think about the unique advantages that your company has to offer for the applicants.
 How can you stand out from other companies?
-Some perks had become a must, so try to find something that will make you stand out from others.
+Some perks have become a must, so try to find something that will make you stand out from others.
 What is it that makes people want to work at your company?
 That’s EVP or Employer Value Proposition.

 The benefits you determine will later be incorporated into the persona in the form of the applicant’s wishes and goals.
 Also, you should learn what the employees of your future colleagues wish and what expectations should be met.

-Step 3: Make the requirement profile
+Step 3: Make the Requirement Profile

 Now is the time to imagine a resume of your perfect candidate, so think about qualifications, skills, and career development in focus.
 Which technologies should they know?
 How many years of experience should they have?
-Are you looking for a junior, medior or senior employee?
+Are you looking for a junior, mid level or senior employee?
 This is how the presentation of the classic requirement profile looks like:

-Step 4: Build the personal preferences profile
+Step 4: Build the Personal Preferences Profile

 Wishes and goals are equally important as requirements.
-This is a bit subjective part where you have to define goals, objections, driving factors, and culture fit based on your collected data.
-You should always use positive messages to encourage the potential candidate to change job and form a good picture of your company.
+This is a bit of a subjective part where you have to define goals, objections, driving factors, and culture fit based on your collected data.
+You should always use positive messages to encourage the potential candidate to change jobs and form a good picture of your company.
 This step will help you realize if a candidate fits into the company’s culture and if they will value the benefits you’re offering.

 Adding a picture to the candidate persona helps you imagine what qualities your potential employee should have.